Commit 2022-05-17 23:22 632fef37

 algebra of L-projections is complete.

-the topological annihilator M^∘
+the topological annihilator M^∘ is an L-summand of X^*.

 M-ideal, M-summands and L-summands were introduced by Alfsen and Effros to

 study the structure of general Banach spaces.
-When A
+When A is a JB*-triple, the M-ideals of A are

-exactly the norm-closed ideals of A
+exactly the norm-closed ideals of A. When A is a JBW*-triple with predual X, the M-summands of

-are exactly the weak*-closed ideals, and their pre-duals can be identified with the L-summands
+A are exactly the weak*-closed ideals, and their pre-duals can be identified with the L-summands

-is a C*-algebra, the M-ideals are exactly the norm-closed
+of X. In the special case when A is a C*-algebra, the M-ideals are exactly the norm-closed

-is also a W*-algebra the M-summands are exactly the weak*-closed
+two-sided ideals of A, when A is also a W*-algebra the M-summands are exactly the weak*-closed

-two-sided ideals of A
+two-sided ideals of A.

-.
+This initial PR limits itself to showing that the L-projections form a Boolean algebra.
+The approach followed is based on that used in measure_theory.measurable_space.
 The equivalent result for M-projections can be established by a similar argument or by a duality result (to be established).
 However, I thought it best to seek feedback before proceeding further.